WHO To Reconvene Monkeypox Emergency Committee - UrduPoint

 But a majority found the situation had not yet crossed that threshold.

-"I will bring them together in the week of July 18 or sooner if needed." - Fever and rash - The WHO's 16-member emergency committee on monkeypox is chaired by Jean-Marie Okwo-Bele from the Democratic Republic of Congo, who is a former director of the WHO's Vaccines and Immunisation Department.
+"I will bring them together in the week of July 18 or sooner if needed."
+The WHO's 16-member emergency committee on monkeypox is chaired by Jean-Marie Okwo-Bele from the Democratic Republic of Congo, who is a former director of the WHO's Vaccines and Immunisation Department.

 There have been six PHEIC declarations since 2009, the last being for Covid-19 in 2020 -- though the sluggish global response to the alarm bell still rankles at the WHO's headquarters.